Women of different ethnicity

 Novel Formulations

-Alternative delivery systems, including nanoformulations, can help overcome bioavailability-related issues in quercetin supplements.
-Nutraceuticals formulated at the nanoparticle level achieve a larger surface area compared to their typical raw material counterparts.
-They can be customized for targeted delivery of quercetin molecules while protecting their integrity against enzymes and other physiological conditions.
+Alternative delivery systems, including nanoformulations, help overcome bioavailability-related issues in quercetin supplements.
+Nutritional supplements formulated at the nanoparticle level achieve a larger surface area compared to their typical raw material counterparts.
+They can be customized for targeted delivery of quercetin molecules while protecting their integrity against metabolizing enzymes and other physiological conditions.
 Nanoparticles also enable a controlled release of quercetin molecules at the desired point in the intestinal tract.

 Back to Top